Company Logo - Home Link

 While technically a zoo isn't a museum, we'd be remiss if we didn't mention that this family-friendly attraction also offers free admission days.

-Brookfield Zoo admission is also free for all children 2 and under, as well as members of the zoo.
+Admission is always free for all children 2 and under, members of the zoo, and active, reservist, and retired members of the military.

-There are also discounts for groups of 20 or more visitors, and admission is always free for military personnel.
+There are also savings for groups of 20 or more visitors.

 Hours

-Learn more about free museum days and discounts at the Brookfield Zoo.
+Learn more about free museum days and reduced-price admittance at the Brookfield Zoo.

 Peggy Notebaert Nature Museum Free Days